reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 Destroy complete!
 Resources: 1 destroyed.
 ```
+The output log states the number of resources destroyed: one ec2 instance in this case.

 ### Parameterizing the Configuration with Input Variables
 In our last example, instead of putting the values of ami, tag and instance type directly in the configuration file, we can use variables to allow these aspects of our configuration to be modified without changing the source code.
 We can receive their values when applying the configuration.